By: Anne Geggis

 The family last received “irrefutable proof” that the FBI retiree was still alive in 2010 in the form of a videotape of him pleading for help in returning home.
 He appeared shackled, unkempt, and considerably thinner than when his family last saw him.
 Four photos of him were delivered in April 2011.

-The family condemned the “cruel, heartless” Iranian regime they blame for his imprisonment, according to the page.
-The Iranian government has largely denied all involvement in his disappearance from Kish Island, Iran, where he was working under murky circumstances.
+According to the page, the family condemned the “cruel, heartless” Iranian regime they blame for his imprisonment.
+The Iranian government has largely denied all involvement in his disappearance from Kish Island, Iran, working under murky circumstances.

 “Bob Levinson should have spent his last moments surrounded by his family and all the love we feel for him,” the statement reads.
 “Instead, he died alone, in captivity thousands of miles away, in unbelievable suffering.”